TheSuperiorCoin/mysuperior/README.md

 #### Performance

-Open Superior is not as fast as MySuperior.
+Open Superior is not as fast as MyMonero.
  This is because it is basic, easy to understand and straight forward implementation of the backend.
 Thus, it does not use any special memory buffers/caches for transactions,